pixelspace.org

 Beauty and the Biased: How Content Regulation on TikTok Diminishes Diversity and What Media Education Can Do About It.
 Paper presented at the ECER 2023, Glasgow, Scotland.
 25th September 2023.

 Coding as Creative-Aesthetical and Political Expression.
-Collab meeting with colleagues from Music, Communication and Technologies (MCT) at the NTNU Trondheim, Norway.
+Erasmus+ Exchange and Collab with MCT at NTNU Trondheim, Norway.
 10th December 2019.

 What the hack? – Fostering diversity through tinkering with algorithms and digital tools.
 Paper presented at the ECER 2018.
 Network 13: Philosophy of Education.
 Bolzano, Italy.
 4th September 2018.